-Requirements to receive testing recently lessened.
-Anyone with a respiratory illness (cough or shortness of breath) OR two symptoms (chills, fever, loss of taste or smell, headache, malaise, sore throat, or body aches) may now be tested.
+Requirements to receive testing have changed.
 Other testing sites may also be available with fewer restrictions.
 Your primary care physician or the United Way of the Plains at 2-1-1 can assist with finding the location right for you.

 $1,200 to taxpayers making less than or up to $75,000, $2,400 to couples filing jointly making less than or up to $150,000.